 The hotel is an Autograph Collection property that comes under the Marriott umbrella and fully participates in the Bonvoy loyalty program.
 It lies at the mid to upper end of accommodation experiences in Bali, delivering rest and relaxation in well-maintained surrounds.

-I was lucky enough, as “Mr Champagne Mile” to stay for a week along with my two of my best mates, courtesy of the Mrs TCM, who generously put us up using a couple of Marriott Bonvoy 7 night travel packages.
+I was lucky enough, as “Mr Champagne Mile” to stay for a week at this hotel with a couple of mates – and it proved the perfect location to experience travel with friends.
 Read on for my review of The Stones – Legian Bali.

 Arriving in Bali on Malindo Air

 After de-planing from the inaugural Malindo Air 737-800 flight from Adelaide to Denpasar, we quickly located our Resort chauffeur driver at the pick-up area.
 Following a comical experience locating the car, we were smoothly whisked to the hotel in air-conditioned comfort.
-Admittedly, $70 AUD return is expensive for hotel arranged transfers versus $30 AUD for return taxis, but we valued taking the stress out of navigating the cab rank.
-Whilst The Stones Hotel is located toward the southern end of Legian Beach and is just 20 minutes from the airport, it’s more than enough time for the chaos of Bali to take hold near the main strip.
+Admittedly, a $70 AUD return is expensive for hotel arranged transfers versus $30 AUD for return taxis, but we valued taking the stress out of navigating the cab rank.
+Whilst The Stones Hotel is located toward the southern end of Legian Beach and is just 20 minutes from the airport, it's more than enough time for the chaos of Bali to take hold near the main strip.

 The Stones Hotel – first impressions

 Arriving at the resort, I have to admit that initial glimpses weren't that favourable, with the first thing crossing my mind was that I was booked into an East German leisure centre.

 But sometimes you just have to have faith… Getting past the security gates on the edge of the property, which serve as a stark reminder that Indonesia is not as secure as Australia, you step into a calm alternate reality.